Isolated on the Hook Peninsula in Co. Wexford, Loftus Hall is said to have been haunted by the devil and by the ghost of a young woman.

 The tour allows younger children to trick or treat with Grimmelhook the Witch in her cottage made from sweets.

 For children aged eight and older, there is a climbing wall and archery instruction as well as a pets corner.

 Grown-ups are offered the chance to learn more about Loftus Hall’s history.

-And in the run-up to Halloween this year, special arrangements have been made for Halloween tours and for a spooky Lockdown where you can spend the night in the hall on the lookout for ghosts.
+And in the run-up to Halloween, tours and even a spooky Lockdown are offered where you can spend the night in the hall on the lookout for ghosts

 If a Lockdown seems like too much for your nerves to handle, a 50-minute Halloween tour is also planned for the evening with the option to take a kids tour, a family tour, or one designed specifically for adults.